The Horrors

-The Horrors are an English rock band formed in Southend-on-Sea in 2005 by lead vocalist Faris Badwan, guitarist Joshua Hayward, keyboardist and synthesizer player Tom Furse, bassist Rhys Webb, and drummer and percussionist Joe Spurgeon.
+The Horrors are an English rock band formed in Southend-on-Sea in 2005 by lead vocalist Faris Badwan, guitarist Joshua Hayward, keyboardist and synthesizer player Tom Furse, bassist Rhys Webb, and drummer Joe Spurgeon.
 Their music has been classified as garage rock, garage punk, gothic rock, shoegaze and post-punk revival.

-The band's current lineup includes all of the founding members bar Furse and Spurgeon, who have been inactive performing live since 2021 and 2024, respectively.
-In early October 2024, it was announced that the band were now joined by Amelia Kidd (of the Ninth Wave) on keyboards and backing vocals, as well as Jordan Cook (of Telegram) on drums.

-The band have released six studio albums: Strange House (2007), Primary Colours (2009), Skying (2011), Luminous (2014) and V (2017) - all of which charted within the UK Top 40 - and Night Life (2025).
+The band's current lineup consists of Badwan, Webb, Amelia Kidd (of The Ninth Wave) on keyboards and backing vocals, Jordan Cook (of Telegram) on drums and John Victor (Gengahr) on guitar.
+The band have released six studio albums, the first five of which have charted within the UK Top 40: Strange House (2007), Primary Colours (2009), Skying (2011), Luminous (2014), V (2017), and Night Life (2025).

 History

 Origins (2005–2006)

 In the early 2000s, the Horrors coalesced around shared interests in obscure vinyl and DJing.
 During trips to London and on the Southend circuit, Webb met Badwan (formerly of the Rotters) and Furse through their mutual interest in 1960s garage rock as well as post-punk bands such as the Birthday Party and Bauhaus.
+Other influences on the group have included Screaming Lord Sutch, the Sonics, the Monks, My Bloody Valentine, the Cure and OMD.

 In 2005, the three formed a band with Hayward and Spurgeon.
-The band was centred around Junk (nightclub), an underground club founded by Webb and Oliver Abbott.
-Their first rehearsal consisted of two covers: the Sonics' "The Witch" and Screaming Lord Sutch's "Jack the Ripper" (interpreted in the tradition of previous garage covers such as those by the Fuzztones, One-Way Streets and the Gruesomes).
+The band was centred around Junk, an underground club founded by Webb and Oliver Abbott.
+Their first rehearsal consisted of two covers: the Sonics' "The Witch" and Screaming Lord Sutch's "Jack the Ripper" which was interpreted in the tradition of previous garage covers such as those by the Fuzztones, One-Way Streets and the Gruesomes.
 The latter rendition was later rerecorded as the opening track of their debut album, Strange House.
 The Horrors made their first live performance at The Spread Eagle on Kingsland Road in London on 16 August 2005.

 The Horrors drew the attention of critics and the public with their debut single, "Sheena Is a Parasite".
 Their second release, "Death at the Chapel", a high-profile show at London's 100 Club in July 2006, and an appearance on the cover of NME that August greatly increased their profile.
 The band played the NME Awards Indie Rock Tour in early 2007 along with Mumm-Ra, the View and the Automatic, which helped garner further fame.